Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 Table Note:

-To generate the scene Name we go into the Source Editor pane and update the Source Identity Information.
+To generate the scene Name, go into the Source Editor pane and update the Source Identity Information.

-With our sources now associated with the relevant scenes, we can use the Offsets tab in the Source Editor pane to place the sources at their desired locations.
+With the sources now associated with the relevant scenes, you can use the Offsets tab in the Source Editor pane to place the sources at their desired locations.
 The source's spatial offsets are defined with respect to the center of the scene.
-Selecting each scene and source in turn (refer to the Sources and Scene Tables section for a more in-depth explanation) we provide the following source offsets:
+Selecting each scene and source in turn (refer to the Sources and Scene Tables section for a more in-depth explanation) you can provide the following source offsets:

 • In each Science Scene (i.e., scenes